experimentAccount2/slpkg/README.rst

                                                       |_|        |___/

     Commands:
-       update                                   Run this command to update all the packages list.
+       update, --only=[...]
+Run this command to update all the packages list.
-       upgrade                                  Delete and recreate all packages
+       upgrade, --only=[...]
+Delete and recreate all packages lists.
-                                                lists.
        repo-add [repository name] [URL]         Add custom repository. repo-remove [repository]                 Remove custom repository.